 |Number of aperture blades||10|

-This copy was loaned to me from Voigtlander’s German distributor ringfoto.de for a few weeks.
+A copy of the 2/65 APO was loaned to me from Voigtlander’s German distributor ringfoto.de for a few weeks.
+After that I bought my own copy at full retail price.

 The Voigtlander 65mm F2 Macro APO-Lanthar is a fully manual lens so you have to change focus and aperture by yourself.
 The camera can’t change the aperture so S- and P-mode will not work as with native lenses.

-It has electronic contacts to communicate with the camera though.
-That provides correct exif-data, the OSS in all Sony cameras with IBIS will automatically know the correct focal length and the focus magnification can be automatically activated when the focus ring gets turned.
+It has electronic contacts to communicate with the camera.
+The lens provides correct exif-data and distance information so that 5-axis OSS can be used.
+Focus magnification can be automatically activated when the focus ring gets turned.

 The Voigtländer carries the Macro tag but unlike most other modern Macros like the Sony FE 2.8/50 Macro it only reaches a magnification ratio of 1:2.
 This is quite usual for a manual lens which does not focus internally, it would need to have a very large helicoid otherwise.